RALTea/RALTech-Blog/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Hi, I'm Robin - A dev journey"
+  title: "Welcome to RALTech - A dev journey"
-  content: "I'm a dev, and I love my job.
-Join me on my journey to improve myself and grow."
+  content: "We are devs, and we love our jobs.
+Join us on our journey to improve ourselves and grow."
   image: "/images/banner.png"
   button:
     enable: true
-    label: "Read My Journey"
+    label: "Read our journey"
     link: "/blog"

 # Features
 features:
   - title: "What's Included in this blog"
     image: "/images/service-1.png"
-    content: "Learn about my experiences, my tips, and all the projects I've worked on."
+    content: "Learn about our experiences, our tips, and all the projects we've worked on."
     bulletpoints:
       - "Software Architecture"
       - "Building apps with modern frameworks"